 An unmissable stop is the Gallerie dell'Accademia.
 This museum is home to the works of Venetian masters like Tintoretto, Bellini, Tiziano, Carpaccio, and Giorgione, their masterpieces making it a treasure trove of Venetian painting.
 Last but not least, the Peggy Guggenheim Collection at the Palazzo Venier dei Leoni presents an outstanding assemblage of modern art masterpieces, accentuating the canal's diversity in arts and culture.

-is more than just a landmark; it's a testament to the city's rich history, a vibrant artistic hub, and an architectural spectacle.
+The Grand Canal of Venice is more than just a landmark; it's a testament to the city's rich history, a vibrant artistic hub, and an architectural spectacle.
 It is this blend of history and beauty that makes it a top-rated, globally searched destination.
 As you navigate its graceful curves, you're not just moving through a body of water; you're traversing a piece of history, a world-class open-air museum, offering an unforgettable atmosphere unlike anywhere else in the world.

 Video: Grand Canal from train station to Rialto Bridge